Setting up your domain: NS/MX

 Then, look for where you can change the nameservers for your domain.
 You want to make sure there are only two values, and that the two values are:

 3. Add email addresses at your domain

 To set up email addresses for your domain are added during the domain setup process.
 If you need to add additional email addresses at a later date, these can be added in the Settings → Users & Aliases.
 Add as many as you need.
 You may also choose to add a catchall alias if one was not already set up with the domain, so that any mail addressed to your domain comes to you, no matter what address is used.

-If you'd like to configure your account to primarily send using one of your custom domain addresses:
+If you'd like to set up your account to send using one of your custom domain addresses by default:

-- Navigate to the Settings → Identities & Fetch screen.
+- Navigate to the Settings → Sending Identities screen.

-- Select your alias in the "Compose new messages from
+- Select your address in the "Compose new messages from